tarwn/lessthandot-hugo/blogs/content/posts/2017-07-19-multiple-nuget-methods-for-vs2017-msbuild-15-in-teamcity.md

 **2. Restore from PackageReferences**

-For PackageReference, I used the MSBuild task in TeamCity with my Solution file as the Build file path and a target of &#8220;Restore&#8221; (same as running `msbuild /t:Restore`).
+For PackageReference, I used the MSBuild task in TeamCity with my Solution file as the Build file path and a target of “Restore” (same as running `msbuild /t:Restore`).

 **3. Restore Solution-level packages**

-A solution-level packages file is useful for solution-level build and deploy tools that aren&#8217;t needed locally.
+A solution-level packages file is useful for solution-level build and deploy tools that aren't needed locally.
 Because TeamCity has an artifical constraint on only accepting *.sln files, I solved this with a `Command Line` runner type with the following script:

 `%teamcity.tool.NuGet.CommandLine.DEFAULT%\\tools\\nuget.exe restore Deployment/packages.config -PackagesDirectory packages`